Vada Chennai: Plot

 Pazhani teases Padma after she and Anbu are caught kissing.
 Pazhani also beats up Padma's brother Kannan.
-Anbu goes to speak to Pazhani but is beaten up as well.
-After no one is willing to help Anbu, he and Kannan go back with weapons belonging to Guna's brother, to threaten him but end up killing Pazhani.
+Anbu goes to speak to Pazhani, but is beaten up as well.
+After no one is willing to help him, Anbu and Kannan go back with weapons belonging to Guna's brother to threaten him, but end up killing Pazhani.
 Pazhani's men chase the two, but they escapes without being identified.

-2000: Anbu requests Senthil to organise a carrom tournament for the prisoners, which will also help Senthil to make peace with the strict prison Chief and also promote his political aspirations.
+2000: Anbu requests Senthil to organise a carrom tournament for the prisoners, which will also help Senthil to make peace with the strict prison chief and also promote his political aspirations.
 The tournament is conducted throughout the prison.
 Senthil, Siva and Anbu all proceed to the knock-out semi-finals.
 The final two rounds of the tournament are held in the common prison courtyard, which implies that Senthil must come out.
 Velu and Mani try to utilise the opportunity to kill Senthil and heavily arm their boys.
-Senthil is alerted and gets ready to kill his to be assassins with their own weapons.
+Senthil is alerted and gets ready to kill his assassins with their own weapons.
 However, Senthil's right thumb is injured accidentally, and he withdraws from the tournament.
-Anbu and Siva proceed to the finals, and Anbu requests Senthil to be present for the finals to raise morale.
-Senthil agrees and comes to watch the final.
-Seconds after Anbu wins the final, the tournament tent is collapsed, and two gangs clash.
+Anbu and Siva proceed to the finals and Anbu requests Senthil to be present for the finals to raise morale.
+Senthil agrees and arrives to watch the final.
+Seconds after Anbu wins the final, the tournament tent is collapsed and two gangs clash.
 Senthil is able to aptly defend himself.
 However, Anbu stabs Senthil in the neck with a wooden shard broken from the carrom board, leaving him heavily injured and paralysed for life.
-Raju is the only witness but does not talk as Anbu spared his life from Siva earlier.
-Anbu then explains his loyalty towards Guna, to Raju.
+Raju is the only witness, but doesn't talk as Anbu spared his life from Siva earlier.
+Later, Anbu explains to Raju about his loyalty towards Guna.